 How to Pick the Right Cruise

 Advances in always-connected technology for passengers at sea mean you won’t want to unplug on the major cruise lines.
-Fortunately, there are cruise options for families who want to do just that; that’s why it’s so important to choose carefully.
+Fortunately, there are cruises for families who can’t wait to unplug; that’s why it’s so important to choose carefully.

 Cruise options can be complicated, and having a travel agent who not only is an expert on cruising, but can get you the right price and perhaps even some extras like an on-board credit or better cabins, will be invaluable.
 That’s where CruiseCompete.com comes in.
 Lauded by top travel publications, the site doesn’t sell travel but helps cruisers find the best values for where and when they want to travel.
 Use their free, robust search tools to sort the options by cruise lines, dates, destinations and more.
 As soon as you know the cruise line and where and when you want to travel, just submit a ship name and sail date (with some other relevant information), and top cruise travel agents will then craft custom responses with bids that meet your family’s needs.
 Cruisers communicate anonymously through the CruiseCompete.com inmail system to avoid unsolicited bids and spam.
 You’re in charge: you’ll review all the options, decide which are of interest, then contact the preferred agencies directly to book your trip.
 There is no cost to you for the service, which has connected travelers with an expert travel agent offering deals you wouldn’t have found on your own, since 2003.
 Trust us, this reduces the hassle factor enormously and eliminates the possibility of #vacationfail.